PixelDockTeam/PixelDock/README.md

 - A variety of tools to organise your game collection
 - A built-in torrent client
-- A calendar to remind you about upcoming game releases
+- Let you download games in
+- Library to save your downloaded games and launch it.
 - An API to allow the community to make third-party plugins
 - And much more in the future...